JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  1
 ```

 With broadcasting, it is effortless to compute complex mathematical formulas.
-For example, if we want to evaluate the following formulas
+For example, if we want to evaluate the following formulas:

 ```math
 \sum_{i = 1}^{3} \frac{\exp\{\sqrt{|a_{i} - 1|}\}}{2}
 ```

-we can simply us the following code
+we can use the following code

 ```jldoctest broadcasting
 julia> sum(exp.(sqrt.(abs.(a .- 1)))./2)